Gummientchen/streamdeck-materialdesign-icons-generator/README.md

 # Streamdeck Materialdesign Icons Generator

 ## Requirements

 Python 3.10 or newer
+Inkscape (you may have to adjust the path to the inkscape.exe in the convert.py file)

 ## How to use

 1. Get the desired Materialdesign icons from https://github.com/Templarian/MaterialDesign (download repository as .zip)
 2. Extract the downloaded .zip file
 3. Put the files from the subfolder "svg" into the "input" folder